Pengli-Zhu/Pengli-Zhu.github.io/_pages/about.md

 #### About

-I received the B.Eng., M.Eng., and Ph.D. degrees from Dalian Maritime University, under the supervision of [Prof. Yancheng Liu](https://ai.dlmu.edu.cn/info/1701/2021.htm) and [Prof. Siyuan Liu](https://mec.dlmu.edu.cn/info/1115/5789.htm).
+I am currently a Research Staff with the Department of Health Technology and Informatics, The Hong Kong Polytechnic University, Hong Kong.
+Before that, I obtained the B.Eng., M.Eng., and Ph.D. degrees from Dalian Maritime University, under the supervision of [Prof. Yancheng Liu](https://ai.dlmu.edu.cn/info/1701/2021.htm) and [Prof. Siyuan Liu](https://mec.dlmu.edu.cn/info/1115/5789.htm).
 From 2023 to 2024, I was supported by [China Scholarship Council](https://www.csc.edu.cn/) as a Joint-Training Ph.D.
 Student with Department of Biomedical Engineering, National University of Singapore, under the supervision of [Prof. Anqi Qiu](https://cde.nus.edu.sg/bme/staff/dr-qiu-anqi/).
-I am currently a Research Staff with the Department of Health Technology and Informatics, Hong Kong Polytechnic University, Hong Kong.

 #### Research